nilportugues/php-sql-query-builder/README.md

 <a name="block4.4"></a>
 ### 4.4.
 Changing HAVING logical operator [↑](#index_block)

-For the time being, `HAVING` default's operator must be changed using the `setHavingOperator` method before the using the `having` method.
+`HAVING` default's operator must be changed passing to the `having` method the logical operator `OR`.

 #### Usage:
 ```php